 Our Community Educator provides education programs in the community on domestic violence, dating violence, stalking, rape, and human trafficking.
 She speaks to local civic or community organizations and faith-based settings.
 She partners with the Mississippi Attorney General’s Office in providing law enforcement training for responding to domestic violence calls by participating in re-enactment exercises at our local law enforcement training academy.
 Our agency also provides training for health care professionals, social workers, and youth-serving professionals.
 Our community educator participates in area health fairs and senior citizen events.

 Donations & Wish List

-All of S.A.F.E., Inc.’s prospective volunteers will attend one of several trainings scheduled throughout the year, held at S.A.F.E., Inc.’s administrative office.
-Prospective volunteers will meet with the Volunteer Coordinator/Social Worker and Community Educator to learn more about being a volunteer at S.A.F.E., Inc. Volunteers will also receive informative training on issues that victims at S.A.F.E., Inc. encounter, including sexual assault, domestic violence, child abuse, and the effect of these forms of violence on children and families.
+All of SAFE, Inc.’s prospective volunteers will attend one of several pieces of training scheduled throughout the year, held at SAFE, Inc.’s administrative office.
+Prospective volunteers will meet with the Volunteer Coordinator to learn more about being a volunteer at SAFE, Inc. Volunteers will also receive informative training on issues that victims at SAFE, Inc. encounter, including sexual assault, domestic violence, human trafficking, stalking, and the effect of these forms of violence on children and families.